 Another note about NOT having tracking services selected at check-out:

 • Using shipping service level that does not have tracking also means that there is no insurance or coverage for a lost or stolen package.
-Although, to date (Autumn 2022), Canada Post and its partners have not lost any packages, there have been incidences of really long delays.
+Although, to date (October 2023), Canada Post and its partners have not lost any lost exactly one package (in December 2022) over past 5-1/2 years, there have been several occurrences of really long delays.

 This is a reasonably quick, efficient service for packages that fit very specific weight and dimensions criteria.